 To take part, simply wait until a session begins, add the #NorfolkHour hashtag to a tweet, and introduce yourself to everybody.
 It’s a very friendly and supportive atmosphere, and we’re always happy to welcome newcomers.

 You’ll also need to keep an eye on what others are saying too, so that you can join in with the conversation.
 There are three approaches to monitoring the flow of tweets during #NorfolkHour:

 - Run a search for ‘#NorfolkHour‘ on Twitter.
 This will bring up a page listing all the tweets that contain that hashtag.
 You can use this technique to find tweets tagged with anything else you like too.
-The drawback of this approach is that you’ll need to continually refresh the page to view new tweets, and tweetchats tend to move too quickly for that.
+The drawback of this approach is that you’ll need to continually refresh the page to view new tweets.
+Tweetchats tend to move too quickly for this approach to be sustainable.

 - Do the same thing on the twitter mobile app – you’ll still have the same problem of having to refresh your feed, but it is a lot easier to do so with a touchscreen phone.

-- Use a social media management platform like Tweetdeck or Hootsuite.
+- Use a social media management tool like Tweetdeck or Hootsuite.

 Personally, I’d only recommend going with the third option.
-Social media management platforms can be a little tricky to get to grips with at first, but if you’re serious about using social media for your business (and I’m prepared to have stern words with anybody who isn’t) then you’ll need to master one of these platforms sooner or later.
+Social media management tools can be a little tricky to get to grips with at first.
+But if you’re serious about using social media for your business then you’ll need to master one of these platforms sooner or later.

 But I still can’t keep up!